telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 - "multiple, row" - the user can select multiple rows.
 - "multiple, cell" - the user can select multiple cells.

+> When the selectable property is set to "multiple, row" or "multiple, cell" the Grid cannot be scrollable on mobile devices as both are listening on the same event.

 #### Example - set selectable as a boolean
     <div id="grid"></div>
     <script>